j-saez/.dot_files/README.md

 # Config files

-This repo contains the configuration files for nvim and tmux at the moment.
+This repo contains Javi's the configuration files for nvim and tmux.